 The Challenge is a live nutrition portal with updated meal plans for each Challenge.
 Once the Challenge is complete, the meal plans will transition into the Maintenance Phase on a higher calorie intake.

 However, if you have a favorite recipe from a Challenge, you can always search our recipe library for the thousands of delicious recipes we have available.

-To be in the running to win the global and studio prizes and to get the best possible results in the 45 Day Challenge, you will need to train with F45.
+To be in the running to win prizes and to get the best possible results in the 45-day Challenge, you will need to train with F45.
 However, even if you are not an F45 member, you may still access the Challenge nutrition portal, which contains meal plans, recipes, educational articles and videos to support you with your health and fitness goals.